zenhack/haskell-capnp/README.md

   type List(T) (where T is any non-struct type) to a list of a struct type.

-Level 1 RPC support is implemented.
+Level 1 RPC support is implemented and usable, though there are a couple gaps in the API.
 It should be considered alpha quality for now.

 There is a module `Capnp.Tutorial` which contains an introduction to the library; users are *strongly* encouraged to read this first, as